If you are looking for the best aquarium plants for shrimp then you are at the right place.

 So, it doesn’t require any substrate to keep it in the aquarium tank.

-You can just let it float in the tank or you can tie it to any ornament like driftwood or rock and then put inside the tank.
+You can just let it float in the tank or you can tie it to any ornament like driftwood or rock and then put it inside the tank.

 Ideal water parameters